snoyberg/keter/README.md

 and build Keter from source and get it running with a default configuration.

+_This approach is not recommended for a production system_.
+We do not recommend installing a full GHC toolchain on a production server, nor running such ad-hoc scripts.
+This is intended to provide a quick way to play with Keter, especially for temporary virtual machines.
+For a production system, we recommend building the `keter` binary on a separate system, and tracking it via a package manager or similar strategy.

 ## Setup

 Instructions are for an Ubuntu system.
 Eventually, I hope to provide a PPA for